Tichau/FileConverter/README.md

 You can help this project by contributing on [Github](https://github.com/Tichau/FileConverter) or by making a donation on [Pledgie](https://pledgie.com/campaigns/31615) :).

+## Donate

+File Converter is a personal open source project started in 2014.
+I have put hundreds of hours adding, refining and tuning File Converter with the goal of making the conversion and compression of files an easy task for everyone.

+You can help me by [contributing to the project](https://github.com/Tichau/FileConverter/wiki#contribute), by [making a donation](https://tichau.itch.io/file-converter) or just by [saying thanks​](https://saythanks.io/to/Tichau) :).

 ## Setup development environement

 ### Requirements